| Acceleration Studies Foundation

 and developmental (predictable, convergent) technological change.

-program in Acceleration Studies, and more Science and Technology
+in Acceleration Studies, Evolutionary Development Studies, Science

-globally.
+degree programs globally.

 • We advance the world's attention to these issues by networking